-• Continue use of the excise tax on regional government functions for an interim five-year period, after which it would sunset.
-This would provide the regional government with time to find additional revenue sources, or go to the voters for reauthorization of the excise tax.
+• Continue use of the excise tax on regional government functions.
+RGC is exploring the merits of sunsetting the excise tax in 5 years in hopes that a more suitable, permanent funding source could be identified by then.
+RGC is analyzing whether such a clause would be consistent with how local governments operate and whether it would be appropriate to replace some or all of the revenues from the excise tax with increases in the per capita tax on local government.
 The excise tax should have a limit (e.g., 6%) placed on the allowed annual increase in total revenues.

-More permanent revenue sources could include any of the following:
+• More permanent revenue sources could include any of the following: